cloudfoundry/diego-design-notes/migrating-to-diego.md

 *Diego stops restarting crashed applications eventually:*

 Our experience with large installations of CF is that there are a sizable number of applications that repeatedly crash and never fail to stay up.  (e.g. poorly written hello world applications).
 These place a strain on the installation and consume unnecessary resources.
-Diego attempts to restart these applications for ~2 days but then gives up on them.
+Diego attempts to restart these applications for approximately 2 days but then gives up on them.

 ##### Workarounds